Middle Eastern crisis (2023–present): November–December 2024

-On 27 November 2024, a coalition of Syrian opposition groups launched a surprise offensive against the Syrian government led by Bashar al-Assad in the country's northwest.
+Also on 27 November, a coalition of Syrian opposition groups launched a surprise offensive against the Syrian government led by Bashar al-Assad in the country's northwest.
 The offensive came after key allies of the Assad government—Russia, Iran, and Hezbollah—were weakened by other conflicts.
-Led by Hay'at Tahrir al-Sham (HTS) and supported by Turkish-backed rebels, the offensive was the first since the 2020 ceasefire that largely halted major fighting in the Syrian civil war, which began in 2011.
+Led by Hay'at Tahrir al-Sham(HTS) and supported by Turkish-backed rebels, the offensive was the first since the 2020 ceasefire that largely halted major fighting in the Syrian civil war, which began in 2011.

 By 30 November, HTS had taken control of most of Aleppo, after which Russia intervened to conduct airstrikes on rebel positions there.
 By 1 December, the rebels had gained control of significant amounts of land in the governorates of Hama, Idlib, and Aleppo, and were beginning an offensive into the city of Hama.
 Hama fell to the HTS on 5 December, and on 7 December they had moved south to capture the city of Homs, effectively separating the government in Damascus from Syria's coast.
 Meanwhile, the Southern Operations Room began an assault on the government in Daraa and began pushing into the southern suburbs of Damascus, while the Syrian Free Army, which had captured Palmyra, approached Damascus from the east.

 Damascus fell to the rebels in the early morning of 8 December, 11 days after the offensive began, and HTS proclaimed the end of the Assad regime as Assad fled the country for Moscow.
-HTS leader Ahmed al-Sharaa became the de facto leader of Syria and established a transitional government led by Mohammed al-Bashir as the country's caretaker prime minister until March 2025.
+HTS leader Ahmed al-Sharaa became the de facto leader of Syria, and established a transitional government led by Mohammed al-Bashir as the country's caretaker prime minister until March 2025.